Keyword research data reveals the SEO CTR rewards for top of SERP rankings in Google. Inform your SEO marketing strategy with the latest trends

 You often hear company owners saying “I want to rank top” for their target keywords.
 Although this may be an unrealistic hope, they’re right to say this since they realize that claiming the top position in the SERP (Search Engine Results Page) drives up your SEO click-through rate CTR like nothing else.

 Savvy marketers understand that establishing a strong organic ranking for your content runs rings around CTRs for paid ads!
-So, if you're not already, 2021 is the…
+So, if you're not already, 2023 is the right…

 With every company keen to climb Google’s search rankings, it is easy to lose perspective by simply churning out fresh content that seizes on the zeitgeist or otherwise meets current demand